PhaZ90771/PhaZ90771/README.md

 # Game Jams

 I try to go to game jams about twice a year when the two big local game jams happen.
 I prefer going to in-person game jams, but sadly this hasn't been able to happen with the ongoing pandemic.

+# Meetup Host

+I am the primary Meetup host for a local game dev group.
+We meet bimonthly, hosting game testing sessions, member presentations, project show and tells, and directed and freeform discussions.

+# Side Projects

+I also like to work on side projects from time to time, but they get much less love and attentions than my other activities.

 # Tools of the Trade